I love any kind of soup, and this borscht recipe definitely tops my list.

 Borscht is a delicious steaming bowl of nourishing soup to brighten your mood.
 Beets give this soup an earthy sweetness (and a vibrant color), while a dash of lemon juice and fresh dill add a hint of freshness.

-Beyond that, ingredients can vary widely with the addition of beans among many other ingredients (Russian borscht usually includes beef).
+Beyond that, ingredients can vary widely with the addition of beans among many other ingredients, including beef.
 I include carrots and potatoes and use vegetable stock (although chicken or beef stock will work).